 Nestled in tall pines a short walk from the main campus, the Pot Shop offers an excellent range of tools and equipment for the production of wheel-thrown, hand-built, and sculptural ceramic forms.
 This high-energy studio is also rumored to house the best stereo system on campus.

 This studio features a complete chemical supply for glaze formulation.
-In addition to the four permanent kilns, temporary structures can be constructed on request for barrel, saggar, wood, and salt or soda firing.
+In addition to the three permanent kilns, temporary structures can be constructed on request for barrel, saggar, wood, and salt or soda firing.

 Located in a converted 1940s barn near the edge of campus, this light-filled and airy studio features a stunning view of the valley and distant mountains.
 A highly flexible “dirty” workspace, the barn is an especially good studio for three-dimensional art processes, and has accommodated classes from wood- and stone-carving to installation work.